 So bad.
 So trashy.
 So incredible.

 Gotta mention the game’s sound as well.
-Besides the fact that the ND employees and friends also voice their characters (points for consistency), the game also features a soundtrack composed ENTIRELY of White Zombie songs.
+Besides the fact that the ND employees and friends also voice their characters, the game also features a soundtrack composed ENTIRELY of White Zombie songs.
 ‘Member White Zombie?
 ‘Member Thunder Kiss 65?
 Yeah, you’ll listen to it constantly as you control the creator of Crash Bandicoot dressed as a fire-breathing Crocodile Dundee lookalike beating the living hell of the director of Jak & Daxter dressed as a ninja.
 Bet you never thought you’d read a sentence like this one!

 Well, does it play poorly?
 Yes, the controls are quite bad.
 The game’s “fatalities” (of course it HAD to have those) are nearly impossible to execute.
 The story is nonsensical at best.
 But there’s something about this game that makes it enjoyable, regardless of all of these issues.
 The cheese factor is so insanely high that it makes the game worth playing on an emulator, or, if you’re one of the 5 people in the world who still own it, a 3DO.
 You also have to remember that, not even 2 years later, the same company would release Crash Bandicoot.
 Nearly 20 years later, they would break award-winning records with The Last of Us.